chetanmittaldev/jsdevs/CONTRIBUTING.md

 # Contributing to lovindevs

 Welcome to [lovindevs](https://lovindevs.com)!
-I'm Joe, the solo-founder, and I'd love for you to contribute to the project.
+I'm David, the solo-founder, and I'd love for you to contribute to the project.

 Lots of developers first open source contribution was to lovindevs.
 Let me help you make it yours, too.